ehamberg/fswatcher/README.md

                         |_____|__,|_| |___|_|_|___|_|

-`watcher` monitors a file or a directory for changes and runs a given command when the file or -- if monitoring a directory -- a file within the given directory is modified.
+`watcher` monitors a file or a directory for changes and runs a given command when the file is modified.
+If monitoring a directory, it runs the specified command a file within the given directory is modified.

-Works on Linux and on OS X and other BSDs.
+This is a really thin layer on top of the `fsnotify` library.
+It works on Linux, OS X and other BSDs, and Windows (untested).

+Usage:

+    watcher <file/directory to watch> <command to run>